 The Firm

 pattiglazer09.jpgPATTI GLAZER, AIA is the principal of Glazer Architecture.
-She is registered in North Carolina, South Carolina, Tennessee, Florida, Alabama, and Ohio and is NCARB certified.
+She is registered in North Carolina and is NCARB certified.
 She received a Master of Architecture degree from Yale University School of Architecture, a Bachelor of Fine Arts degree from the Rhode Island School of Design and a Diploma in Building Construction from Asheville Buncombe Technical College.
 Committed to sustainability, Patti is a LEED (Leadership in Energy and Environmental Design) Accredited Professional and a member of the US and WNC Green Building Councils.
 She is a member of the City of Asheville's Economic Development Advisory Committee and is active in downtown and preservation organizations.
-Known locally in the industry as the "Code Queen" she is a Fulbright Scholar, a U.S. Patent Holder and a 19-time Griffin Award winner for Excellence in Preservation.
+Known locally in the industry as the "Code Queen" she is a Fulbright Scholar, a U.S. Patent Holder and a 25-time Griffin Award winner for Excellence in Preservation.
 Having lived in six countries, Patti enjoys travel, diverse cultures and foreign languages and is active in Servas, a non-profit travel and hosting organization.
-Her ever-growing collection of 600 pairs of earrings and 200 handmade mugs helps support the arts community and contributes to the economy.
+Her ever-growing collection of over 600 pairs of earrings and 250 handmade mugs helps support the arts community and contributes to the economy.

 Carolina Home + Garden's Summer 2009 issue featured Patti's mug collection.
 By Melanie McGee Bianchi with photos by Matt Rose.